-- Availability pair of ExtremeCloud Appliance appliances. - Appliance capacity 32K-100K users - MBA with local authentication and External Captive Portal.
+- Availability pair of ExtremeCloud Appliance appliances. - Appliance capacity 32K-100K users - MBA with local authentication and External Captive Portal. - Both ExtremeWireless and ExtremeWireless WiNG APs are supported.

-Deployment Strategy on page 101 Configuring External Captive Portal Network on page 102
+Configuring External Captive Portal Network on page 119

-- 1. Create a site with a device group for the AP3915 devices.

-- 2. Configure an External Captive Portal.

-- 3. Specify the network topology.
+- 1. Create two sites: A Centralized site with a device group for the AP3915 devices, and a Distributed site with a device group for the AP7632 devices. - 2.
+Configure an External Captive Portal. - 3.
+Specify the network topology. - Specify Bridged@AP.

-Specify Bridged@AP.
 ExtremeWireless APs support both Bridged@AC and Bridged@AP topologies.

-- 4. Configure an External Captive Portal network. - 5.
+ExtremeWireless WiNG APs support Bridged@AP only. - 4.
+Configure an External Captive Portal network. - 5.
 Engine Rules: The ExtremeCloud Appliance rules engine generates a default Unauthenticated rule.
 There is no user interaction required on the ExtremeCloud Appliance.
 An authenticated rule is generated from the External Captive Portal server.
 You must define a policy role on ExtremeCloud Appliance that matches the authenticated role on the server.
-This can be a unique role or default authenticated role like Enterprise User. - 6.
-Go back to each device group and configure the configuration profile.
+This can be a unique role or default authenticated role like Enterprise User.

+- 6. Go back to each device group and configure the configuration profile.
 Specify the External Captive Portal network and the ExtremeCloud Appliance authenticated role that matches the ECP server authenticated policy. - 7.
-Create adoption rules for each device group.

-8. Deploy the availability pair.
+Create adoption rules for each device group. - 8.
+Deploy the availability pair.

+Adding a Distributed Site on page 73

+Specifying B@AP Network Topology on page 75

-Adding a Centralized Site with Device Group on page 49 Configuring External Captive Portal Network on page 102 Creating Adoption Rules on page 57 Deploying an Availability Pair on page 95
+Configuring External Captive Portal Network on page 119

+Deploying an Availability Pair on page 111